What is a VPN on iPhone? Your simple guide to iOS privacy

 • Greater online privacy: Keeps your browsing habits on Safari and other app activity more confidential.

-• Access to a world of content: Helps bypass geo restrictions iPhone VPN can unlock apps and services.
+• Access to a world of content: Helps bypass geo-restrictions as an iPhone VPN can unlock apps and services.

-• Enhanced protection for mobile transactions: Adds security when using Apple Pay or banking apps.
+• Enhanced protection for mobile transactions: Adds protection when using Apple Pay or banking apps.

 Key benefits of using a VPN for iOS users